adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 # Conclusion

 The new version 2.0 of the AdapterHub framework supports adapters for GPT-2 and BART.
 The support of these two models offers new possibilities in solving sequence to sequence tasks with adapters.
-As the results on the GLUE tasks and some sequence to sequence tasks show, adapters achieve results close to a fully finetuned model.
 To checkout AdapterHub and its other features visit us on [Github](https://github.com/Adapter-Hub/adapter-transformers).